hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-database-hosts json

-The function for obtaining the list of all configured database hosts.
+This function for obtaining the list of all configured database hosts.

 *******************************************************************